Police bring suspect in Golden Mile Complex stomping case back to scene

 SINGAPORE: The 22-year-old suspect who was filmed stomping on a man multiple times at Golden Mile Complex on Beach Road returned to the scene of the incident with police today (Oct 15), after he was arrested on Saturday.

-Channel NewsAsia understands Wee had gone to Golden Mile Complex on Wednesday to meet a friend.
+Channel NewsAsia understands the suspect had gone to Golden Mile Complex on Wednesday to meet a friend.

 He was on the way to the washroom when he encountered the victim, whom he did not know beforehand.
-They got into a staring match, which led to Wee attacking the victim.
+They got into a staring match, which led to the suspect attacking the victim.

 A few other men circled the victim, and passers-by looking on did not intervene.